Why Does My Forehead Twitch? | Unraveling the Mystery

 What are the common causes of forehead twitching?

-Forehead twitching can be caused by various factors, including stress, fatigue, and caffeine intake.
+Forehead twitching can be caused by various factors, including stress, fatigue, caffeine intake, dehydration, muscle tension, and sometimes nutritional imbalances.
 Stress leads to muscle tension, while fatigue disrupts normal muscle function.
 Additionally, excessive caffeine can cause jitters that trigger spasms.
 Understanding these causes can help in managing symptoms effectively.

 How does stress contribute to forehead twitching?